In Bloom (film): Plot

 Natia and Eka are two fourteen year old best friends living in Tbilisi in 1992 after Zviad Gamsakhurdia was deposed and during the Georgian Civil War.
 Natia is the more vivacious of the two girls, though she has an alcoholic and abusive father.
 Eka lives with her older sister and mother, while her father is in prison.

 Natia has two boys who are interested in her, Kote, and Lado.
 Lado tells her that he is going to Moscow to visit his uncle but, before he leaves, he gives her a gun with a single bullet.
 Natia is impressed, believing the gift is Lado's way of taking care of her.
 After witnessing Eka being bullied on her way home by two boys, Natia forces the gun on her and tells her to use it to intimidate the boys as violence is the only language they understand.
 However, walking home Eka sees two other boys beating up Kopla, one of the boys that bullies her.
 Initially intending to ignore the situation, she ends up using the gun to threaten the boys.

-Standing in to buy bread some time later, Natia is grabbed by Kote and pulled into a car with his friends.
-Though Eka tries to help her, she is ultimately unsuccessful.
-She then turns on the adults who have done nothing to stop Natia's kidnapping and swears at them until one of the men strikes her down.
-Eka attends Natia's wedding, though she is unhappy for her friend.
-She gives the gun back to Natia without telling her about her interaction with Kopla.
+Later, while Natia is out to buy bread, Kote seizes her and drags her into a car with his friends.
+Despite Eka's efforts to intervene, they are unsuccessful.
+Eka then confronts the adults who have failed to prevent Natia's abduction, berating them until one of the men strikes her down.
+Eka attends Natia's wedding, though she is saddened by her friend's circumstances.
+She returns the gun to Natia without disclosing her encounter with Kopla.

-Natia's initial hesitant happiness in her marriage quickly dissolves.
-Visited by Eka, she confesses to missing school and being disappointed at living with her husband's family, who are restrictive and don't want her to see her old friends.
-After they quash plans for a birthday party, Natia ends up sneaking out and spending the day with Eka at her grandmother's house, where she also sees Lado.
-She is caught by her husband, Kote, who jealously takes her away.
+Natia's initial, tentative happiness in her marriage quickly fades.
+During a visit from Eka, Natia confesses her longing for school and her dissatisfaction with living among her husband's family, who are overly controlling and discourage her from seeing old friends.
+After they thwart her plans for a birthday party, Natia sneaks out to spend the day with Eka at her grandmother's house, where she also encounters Lado.
+She is apprehended by her husband, Kote, who, driven by jealousy, forcibly takes her away.
 Later he gathers up a group of his friends and attacks Lado, culminating in Lado being stabbed and killed.
 Hearing of the murder, Natia becomes incensed and goes to get the gun, but Eka beats her to her house and keeps it from her long enough to calm her down and prevent her from going to kill Kote.
 The two end up going to a pond, where Eka throws the gun in the water.
 Later Eka, who has always refused to visit her father in jail, goes to see him by herself.